Encore-Karaoke-Labs/Encore-Karaoke/README.md

 ## Controls & Shortcuts

-Encore can be fully controlled via a standard keyboard, a connected USB Numpad, or the Encore Link mobile app.
+Encore can be fully controlled via a standard keyboard or through EnMoku.

 | Key             | Action                                               |
 | :-------------- | :--------------------------------------------------- |